Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 The dumbbell pullover is an effective exercise for developing strength and mass in your lats and pecs.
 However, if you don’t do it for any reason, you can do the following exercises with dumbbells.

-Pullover Alternatives for ChestPullover Alternatives for Lats
+Pullover Alternatives for the ChestPullover Alternatives for Lats

 Dumbbell Bench PressDumbbell Superman Pull